Priority Medical Partners Direct, SC - Frequently Asked Questions

 (3) Free office based procedures

-(5) Our commitment, on the behalf of our DPC patients to continue to search for and secure "discounted pricing" from value vendors (specialist referrals, radiology services, etc.) to whom we refer our patients
+(6) Our commitment, on the behalf of our DPC patients to continue to search for and secure "direct pay pricing" from free market doctors and facilities (specialist referrals, radiology services, ambulatory surgery centers, etc.) to whom we refer our patients.

 Please refer to our DPC Membership Option page for additional member benefit information.

 PMPdirect will provide certain services to children and adolescents age 6-17.
 Please refer to DPC Membership Option for additional information.

 I AM a dpc member...can I contact my physician outside of office hours?

 Yes.
 PMPdirect asks patients to only call their physician outside of office hours if there condition or symptoms cannot wait until the next business day.
 PMPdirect physicians are on call 24 hrs a day, 365 days per year.
 Physician time away from work is beneficial for physician health and we ask that member patients respect this by not calling after hours for routine, non urgent issues that can be dealt with the next business day.
 We anticipate that our increased access and time spent in the office with patients will offset the need for after hour call, but in the event that an urgent issue arises we will be there for you.

 No. Our model prioritizes (hence, the name Priority Medical Partners Direct, SC) the direct, personal relationship between the doctor and the patient.
 This relationship is bolstered by our business model which operates outside the insurance system.
 At PMPdirect you decide what is best for you.
 You are in control of your healthcare.
 You are contracting directly with your doctor for your healthcare.
 Furthermore, this direct patient-doctor arrangement frees us from the typical contractual agreements that often prevents us from offering affordable prices on laboratory tests and procedures.